PC-Talk: Precise Facial Animation Control for Audio-Driven Talking Face Generation: Method

 Our method can seamlessly extend to video input by processing each frame as \(K_{ori}\).
 For video inputs, the pose source is derived from the video itself, while for image inputs, it is randomly selected from a set of predefined templates.
 During inference, we employ an overlap window to ensure temporal consistency in the auto-regressive model.
-Additionally, hyper-parameters such as the scaling factor can be adjusted to control facial animation in talking faces, enabling the synthesis of realistic and customizable results tailored to specific requirements.
+Additionally, hyper-parameters such as the scaling factor can be adjusted, enabling the synthesis of realistic and customizable results tailored to specific requirements.